Dhi13man/SnakeGameAlgo/README.md

 It is implemented using _ _if-else decision trees_ _ and performs satisfactorily, even when a large number of automated snakes are involved.

 [Scores.txt](Scores.txt) automatically stores scores of every playing Snake, along with the timestamp, through a score_save() helper function in the code, every time the Game is `Restarted(R)` or `Quit(Q)`.
+It also saves Average Score of Snakes, and the Game Parameters(see below) that the Game was played with.

 Changeable in-game parameters: